5 from 1 vote

 • Step Five: Whisk flour and baking powder together in a small bowl.

-• Step Six: Stir into chocolate mixture.
+• Step Six: Stir into the chocolate mixture.

-• Step Seven: Line a 9-inch square baking pan with parchment paper or spray baking pan with non-stick cooking spray.
+• Step Seven: Line a 9-inch square baking pan with parchment paper or spray the baking pan with non-stick cooking spray.

 • Step Nine: For the frosting, melt chocolate chips in the microwave or over a double boiler.
 Cool slightly.